ashishmverma1/BillGenerationProject/README.md

 Bill Generation Project
 =======================

-Out of interest made I did this project in my 12th standard.
-This is a complete portal that manages all the basic stuff done at a food-joint counter from inventory management, to generation of bills, to checking sales records.
+Out of interest I did this project in my 12th standard.
+This is a complete portal that manages all the basic stuff done at a food-joint counter, from inventory management, to generation of bills, to checking sales records.

 **Note:** It is a *one-source-file* source code.